 Some agencies may provide other methods of paying, although this is rare.
 If you set up Direct Debit and find that you can’t make your payment one month, simply call the agency.
 They should be able to help you make arrangements to accept your payment later, so you can stay enrolled.

 Some, but not all, credit counseling agencies allow you to leave a credit card out of the program for emergencies.
-Others may require you to enroll every open credit card account you have.
+Others may require you to include every open credit card account.
 Remember that the credit counselor will check your credit report, so they know what cards you have open.

 Whether you decide to work with an agency that requires you to include all your cards is up to you.
 Keep in mind that all cards you enroll in the program will be frozen while you are enrolled.
 Your credit card companies will generally close the accounts once you pay them off.

 Some people prefer to keep a card open for a few reasons: